Kaiser Permanente workers launch historic strike over staffing and pay

 The Coalition of Kaiser Permanente Unions is also asking for a $25 hourly minimum wage, as well as increases of 7% each year in the first two years and 6.25% each year in the two years afterward.

-"Hospital strikes are complicated, unlike striking at an auto plant for example, you don't want to close down the facility," Gabriel Winant, a labor expert and assistant professor of U.S. history at the University of Chicago, told CBS MoneyWatch.
-"If you strike a hospital people can die — that's not your goal."
+"Hospital strikes are complicated.
+Unlike striking at an auto plant for example, you don't want to close down the facility," Gabriel Winant, a labor expert and assistant professor of U.S. history at the University of Chicago, told CBS MoneyWatch.
+"If you strike at a hospital, people can die.
+That's not your goal."

 for more features.